anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-12-07 v0.0.61-a completed upgrade to separate flexrouter package

 2023-11-16 v0.0.60a corrected flexrouter path in defaults.

 2023-11-16 v0.0.59a final changes to support `ws` in place of `websockets`.